ahva-vrc/public-and-private-bodies/pages/subjects.md

 cloud-fields: site.data.theme.subjects-fields
 ---

-{% include feature/image.html objectid="ARTH_321_img023" width="75" %}
+{% include feature/image.html objectid="ARTH_321_img023" width="50" %}

 ## Browse Subjects

-{% include feature/card.html header="<a href="https://ahva-vrc.github.io/public-and-private-bodies/item.html?id=ARTH_321_img023">Sofonisba Anguissola, Self Portrait with Bernardino Campi</a>" text="Oil on canvas.
+{% include feature/card.html header="Sofonisba Anguissola, Self Portrait with Bernardino Campi" text="Oil on canvas.
 111 x 109.5 cm." objectid="ARTH_321_img023" width="50" centered=true %}

-This course is organized various lectures on specific topics which are listed below.
+This course is organized by lectures on specific topics which are listed below.
 Use this word cloud visualization to browse artworks connected to a specific lecture topic or by artist.
+Word size is determined by frequency and all words link to a corresponding collection search.

 Lectures:
 1. Giotto and the Private Chapel in Padua, Civic and Secular Art in 14th century Siena